StefH/GitHubReleaseNotes/Wix/HowTo.md

-# HowTo
+# HowTo - WinGet

 ## Update release
 Do Chocolatey first

 ## Update version
-Use LinqPad on `generate guid.linq` to generate + update the product guid and the upgrade guid.
+Use LinqPad on `generate guid.linq` to generate the product guid and + update the upgrade guid.

-## Build setup
-Build setup project

 ## Generate yaml
 Use LinqPad on `generate files.linq` to generate the 3 yaml files.

 ## Add yaml
-Add the 3 new yaml files to the soluton in the "Wix and winget-pkgs" folder
+Add the 3 new yaml files to the soluton in the "winget-pkgs" folder

 ## Verify : Validate
 Do a `winget validate --manifest {version}`

 ## Upload
-Create the new version (tag) and upload setup to https://github.com/StefH/GitHubReleaseNotes/releases
+Create the new version (tag) and upload 'zip' to https://github.com/StefH/GitHubReleaseNotes/releases

 ### Verify Install + Uninstall
 Do a `winget install --manifest {version}`